-Whist both Chapeltown and Tinsley have medieval origins and are depicted on 1850s OS mapping as small nucleated villages associated with open field systems, little survives of a pre-industrial character in either settlement.
+Whist both Chapeltown and Tinsley have medieval origins and are depicted on 1850s OS mapping as small nucleated villages associated with open field systems, little survives of pre industrial character in either settlement.
 Vernacular buildings in Tinsley appear to have been largely cleared and replaced with late twentieth century municipal housing (probably related to 1960s clearance of supposed 'slum' housing).
 In Chapeltown the core of the historic centre was probably the triangular area near Market Street in which the 19th century Waggon and Horses now stands.
-The historic pattern of this nucleated settlement has been fundamentally compromised by the railway built through it towards the end of the 19th century.
+The historic pattern of this nucleation has been fundamentally compromised by the railway built through it towards the end of the 19th century.

-Clearer surviving traces of the hamlets of Charlton Brook Hollowgate, Mortomley and High Green can be located.
-A number of vernacular buildings survive from these hamlets, as depicted in 1854 by the OS, including a 17th century building at Charlton Brook.
-High Green appears to have been enclosed by parliamentary award.
-Such newly enclosed land appears to have formed the earliest land developed as the hamlets began to grow into industrial villages and then towns.
+Clearer surviving traces can be located of the earlier hamlets of Charltonbrook Hollowgate (where a 17th century building survives), Mortomley and High Green.
+A number of vernacular buildings survive from both these hamlets as depicted in 1854 by the OS.
+High Green appears to have been enclosed by parliamentary award with cottages built within enclosure period boundaries.
+This newly enclosed land appears to have formed the earliest land developed as the hamlets began to form the later industrial village.